DCC-EX/dcc-ex.github.io/docs/ex-turntable/overview.rst

 .. warning::

   Given a stepper motor needs to complete an entire, single step (or microstep) in one go, implementing a gear ratio that results in a fractional step count for a single, complete revolution will result in inaccuracies, as the step count will always be rounded to an integer.
+Always ensure the resultant steps per rotation will be a whole number before purchasing or building any geared stepper configuration.

 In this scenario, running the 28BYJ-48 in full step mode (2048 steps) would allow this to work, as a full rotation is 20480 steps.